-In this case, the Redemption Amount will be less than the principal amount and you could lose up to 90% of your investment in the Notes Observation Dates: As set forth on page PS-4.
-Call Settlement Dates: As set forth on page PS-4.
-Call Amounts (per \$1,000 in principal amount): As set forth on page PS-4.
-Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
-Selling Agent: BofAS CUSIP: 09710PQK5 Underlying Return: (Ending Value - Starting Value) Starting Value Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities of BofA Finance LLC-Events of Default and Rights of Acceleration; Covenant Breaches" on page 54 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third trading day prior to the date of acceleration; provided that, if the event of default occurs on or prior to the Valuation Date (i.e., not during the period from after that Valuation Date to the original maturity date of the Notes), then the payment on the Notes will be determined as described above under the caption "-Automatic Call," calculated as if the next scheduled Observation Date were three trading days prior to the date of acceleration, and in such a case, the calculation agent shall pro-rate the applicable Call Premium and Call Amount according to the period of time elapsed between the issue date of the notes and the date of acceleration.
+Call Observation Dates: As set forth beginning on page PS-4 Call Payment Dates: As set forth beginning on page PS-4 Call Amounts (per \$1,000.00 in principal amount): As set forth beginning on page PS-4 Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
+Selling Agent: BofAS CUSIP: 09711G3K9 Underlying Return: (Ending Value - Starting Value) Starting Value Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities of BofA Finance LLC -Events of Default and Rights of Acceleration; Covenant Breaches" on page 54 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third Trading Day prior to the date of acceleration; provided that, if the event of default occurs on or prior to the Valuation Date (i.e., not during the period from after that Valuation Date to the original maturity date of the Notes), then the payment on the Notes will be determined as described above under the caption "-Automatic Call," calculated as if the next scheduled Call Observation Date were three Trading Days prior to the date of acceleration, and in such a case, the calculation agent shall pro-rate the applicable Call Amount according to the period of time elapsed between the issue date of the notes and the date of acceleration.
 In case of a default in the payment of the Notes, whether at their maturity or upon acceleration, the Notes will not bear a default interest rate.

-Observation Dates and Call Settlement Dates
+Call Observation Dates, Call Payment Dates and Call Amounts